Mike Moustakas Player Props: Rockies vs. Braves

 Mike Moustakas At The Plate

-- Moustakas is batting .248 with six doubles, three home runs and 14 walks.
+- Moustakas has six doubles, four home runs and 14 walks while batting .257.

-- He has hit a long ball in 7.3% of his games this season, and 2.5% of his trips to the dish.
+- He has hit a home run in four games this year (9.5%), homering in 3.3% of his trips to the dish.

-- In 29.3% of his games this season, Moustakas has tallied at least one RBI.
-In four of those games (9.8%) he recorded more than one RBI.

-- He has scored in 39.0% of his games this season, with more than one run scored in 7.3%.
+- He has scored in 40.5% of his games this season, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.